ericbottard/hands-on-spring-data/README.md

 ### TODO

 The required setup and data set are already provided.
-Please complete class `JpaTest`.
+Please complete classes `JpaTest` and `CustomersRepository`.
 This test suite relies on an embedded H2 database.

    1. Find a customer by its ID (lookup user with id 42)
    1. Find all customers
    1. Get paginated customer results (2nd page [page indices are 0-based], 5 people per page)
    1. Find customers with name compound predicate using explicit queries
-   1. Find by name and city, using QueryDSL
+   1. Find by name and city, using QueryDSL (CustomersRepository must extend `QueryDslPredicateExecutor`)

 ## Exercise 2: Mongo DB